rafamestre/NMAT-nanomicromotor-analysis-tool/README.md

 > The analysis of motion was performed with the Python-based Nano-micromotor Analysis Tool (NMAT) v. *X* (https://github.com/rafamestre/NMAT-nanomicromotor-analysis-tool).  [![DOI](https://zenodo.org/badge/303140627.svg)](https://zenodo.org/badge/latestdoi/303140627)

 where *X* is your version.
-Feel free to add the GitHub address and DOI of the repository as a reference, footnote or between brackets.
+Please, cite as it's described in the Zenodo repository:

+> Rafael Mestre.
+(2022). rafamestre/NMAT-nanomicromotor-analysis-tool: NMAT v1.0.0 (v1.0.0).
+Zenodo. https://doi.org/10.5281/zenodo.5905486

 You can also cite along with it the following publication, where we present this tool and much of the tips and analyses were discussed, especially higher order fittings:

 > Mestre, R., Palacios, L. S., Miguel-López, A., Arqué, X., Pagonabarraga, I., & Sánchez, S. (2020).
 Extraction of the propulsive speed of catalytic nano-and micro-motors under different motion dynamics. arXiv preprint [arXiv:2007.15316](https://arxiv.org/abs/2007.15316).

 This tool has been used in the following works:

+> Patiño Padial, T., Del Grosso, E., Gentile, S., Baranda Pellejero, L., Mestre, R., Paffen, L. J., ... & Ricci, F. (2024).
+Synthetic DNA-based Swimmers Driven by Enzyme Catalysis.
+Journal of the American Chemical Society, 146(18), 12664-12671.

 > Arqué, X., Torres, M. D., Patiño, T., Boaro, A., Sánchez, S., & de la Fuente-Nunez, C. (2022).
 Autonomous Treatment of Bacterial Infections in Vivo Using Antimicrobial Micro-and Nanomotors.
 ACS nano.